AY2122S2-CS2103-W16-2/tp/docs/UserGuide.md

 **Format:**  `[find] KEYWORD [MORE_KEYWORDS]`

+If the first keyword is a command word, it will still be recognised as a command and will not be treated as keywords.
+The whole list will be displayed when a command word is entered.

-The keywords are compared to all fields of each person Persons matching at least one keyword will be returned (i.e. OR search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang` The search is case-insensitive. e.g `hans` will match `Hans` The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+The keywords are compared to all fields of each person.
+Persons matching at least one keyword will be returned (i.e. OR search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
+The search is case-insensitive. e.g `hans` will match `Hans`.
+The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.

 **Examples:**

-`find kaaviya` (finds the name "Kaaviya")
+`find a` will return `Alex Yeoh`, `Bernice` with the tag `colleagues`, `Lin` with the email `lin@example.com` (if these contacts exist).
-`Kaaviya` (does the same as above)
+`a` does the same as above.
+`find alex yeoh` will return both `Alex` and `Alex Yeoh` (if both contacts exist).
+When the user types `add`, the whole list is displayed.

 ### Deleting a person : `delete`

 **Format:**

 `delete INDEX`: Deletes the person with the specified INDEX.
 The index must be a positive integer 1, 2, 3, ...
 `delete NAME`: Deletes the person with the specified NAME.
-NAME is case-sensitive.
+NAME must match the full name and is case-sensitive.

 **Examples:**

-Scenario 1: `delete 2` (deletes the person with index 2) Scenario 2: `delete Alex Yeoh`
+`delete 2` deletes the contact at index 2.
+`delete Alex Yeoh` deletes the contact `Alex Yeoh`.
+`delete Alex` or `delete alex yeoh` will not delete `Alex Yeoh`.

 ### Clearing all entries : `clear`